hyperledger/identus-cloud-agent/docs/docusaurus/multitenancy/tenant-migration.md

 Make sure to use the correct `subject` for the user and the correct `walletId` from the step earlier.

-The response should return status `200 OK` in case of successful permission creation.
+The response should return the status `200 OK` in case of successful permission creation.

 ### 5. Perform a simple action to verify access to PRISM Agent

-After sucessful UMA permission creation, the user should be able to use `JWT` token for authentitcation to the wallet.
+After successful UMA permission creation, the user should be able to use the `JWT` token to authenticate the wallet.
-Simply list the wallet using a new `Authorization` header, the listed wallets should contain the wallet with the same ID in step 1.
+List the wallet using a new `Authorization` header.
+The listed wallets should contain the wallet with the same ID in step 1.

 ```bash
 curl -X 'GET' \